nathanstilwell/juve/README.md

     timeToFirstByte: 200
   }
 }, function (passes, fails) {
+  // do stuff with the results and stuff.
 });
 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-In lieu of a formal test suite, add test cases and fixtures to the project's Gruntfile.js to demonstrate/test things.

 ## Release History